 The Funhouse Lounge in Portland, OR, presents the only musical inspired by a Weekly World News headline, Bat Boy: The Musical.
 A campy production concerning a half-boy, half-bat being, the score mixes rock, gospel and country into a dark, silly and charming musical mix.
 It is an adult oriented show with mature themes, so keep the kids at home.
 Tickets range for $15 to $25, depending on the day of the week and whether you purchase at the door or not.
 The show runs Thursdays to Saturdays through November 29.
 For more information, and advance ticket purchases, visit The Funhouse Lounge website.

-And don't forget, if you attend any of these events, tell them you read about it at The Shadow Over Portland!
+And, should you attend any of these events, let the organizers know you read about it at The Shadow Over Portland!